To Kill a Mockingbird

 The book represents a point of view of a child during the 30's written by someone who was a child during the 30's, which brings valuable historical authenticity.
 It was published in the 60's and due to its immediate success it was a part of a shift in attitudes regarding the civil rights movements of the 70's.
 Reading the book with this context in mind is an interesting experience because to a contemporary mind, the 60's is in many ways more absurd than was the 30's to the author.

 The novel own its own merit is greatly delivered, with enough character building and contextualization that by the time the main plot arrives my metropolitan millennial mind is decently acclimatized to a completely alien society and culture.
-The naive, progressive-household-raised, clean slate kid point of view gives the narrator plausible bewilderment when facing the pervasive racial injustice and hypocrisy the book …
+The naive, progressive-household-raised, clean slate kid point of view gives the narrator plausible bewilderment when facing the pervasive racial injustice and hypocrisy the …

 Review of 'To Kill a Mockingbird' on 'Storygraph'